omesner/UMSTATS504/survival/survival.md

 - Remember: For publication, make plots as easy as possible to understand

-- In this case, the plot is easier to understand looking at recidivism rather than not recidivism
+- Question (opinion): Which plot type is easier to understand, Recidivism or Not Rearrested?
+  - a.
+Recidivism
+  - b.
+Not Rearrested

 - Here $S(t)$ give the probability that rearrest will occur after time $t$; that is, someone will not be arrested before time $t$